Plant sap analysis as a diagnostic tool for winter wheat nutrient use efficiency

 Year 1 Research Outcomes:

-The were several outcomes from the first year of the trials that are worth noting.
-First, sap testing proved to be some what logistically complicated.
-The timing from when we sampled, received results and recommendations from the lab, and ordered product, and then applied the product took too long.
-As was mentioned in the research results section, one of the farms was not able to foliar apply because the wheat had gotten to big and they were worried about crop damage.
-With these lessons learned we have moved our sampling dates earlier in the spring and will be testing at more frequent intervals so the participating farmers will be able to look at results and order product in a timely manner.
+There were several outcomes from the first year of the trials that were worth noting.
+First, sap testing proved to be somewhat logistically complicated.
+The timing from when crops were sampled, results and recommendations were received from the lab, and product was ordered, and then applied, took too long.
+As was mentioned in the research results section, one of the farms was not able to foliar apply because the wheat had gotten too big and they were worried about crop damage.
+With these lessons learned, we moved our sampling dates earlier in the spring and started testing at more frequent intervals so the participating farmers could see results and order product in a timely manner.

-A second outcome that is worth discussing is that one of the participating farmers was so impressed with the sap testing plot that they decided to by a new sprayer.
+A second outcome worth discussing was that one of the participating farmers was so impressed with the sap testing plot that they decided to by a new sprayer.
 This individual is going to increase the acreage that they will be applying fertilizer to in the spring based on sap testing results outside of the project.

 Finally, there was a lot learned this year about the proper method, timing and interpenetration of sap testing results.
-For the 2024 crop year we are going to work closely with Apical labs and potentially with a crop consult to provide more accurate recommendations for our region.
+For the 2024 crop year we started to work closely with Apical Labs and crop consults to provide more accurate recommendations for our region.

 1 Grant received that built upon this project